4 Effective Instagram Marketing Tips to Drive More Sales

 Our tip for anyone starting with a new Instagram theme would be to hire a professional photographer.
 Although you can do a lot with a smartphone nowadays, there is no substitute for professional photographs.
 With a photographer, you’re not only receiving raw material but processed content that follows a singular style and has the same lighting throughout.

-You have to consider is that everybody has a different style of photography, and if you simply hand out iPhones to your team and have them take pictures of your product, over a period of a week you’ll have pictures that don’t necessarily work together, and it will be really obvious that they were taken without a firm plan based on the difference in lighting and styling.
-That way, you’ll lose the brands identity, and voice and your Instagram will turn into a poorly curated gallery.
+You have to consider that everybody has a different style of photography, and if you simply hand out iPhones to your team and have them take pictures of your product, over a week you’ll have pictures that don’t necessarily work together, and it will be really obvious that they were taken without a firm plan based on the difference in lighting and styling.
+That way, you’ll lose the brand's identity, and voice and your Instagram will turn into a poorly curated gallery.

 Even though Instagram is a visual platform you shouldn’t avoid getting creative with captions.
-It’s shocking how many big brands avoid captions all together or resort to posting a few emojis and calling it a day.
+It’s shocking how many big brands avoid captions together or resort to posting a few emojis and calling it a day.
 Use your captions to deliver your CTA or provide more info on your product or service.

 Set Up Your Shop

 Now that you’ve created the visual style for your Instagram page and curated your content, let’s jump into your sales process.
 Firstly, you’re going to set up your shop!
-This can go two ways – with a catalogue manager or with an e-commerce platform partner.
+This can go two ways – with a catalog manager or with an e-commerce platform partner.

-The former is a sort of do-it-yourself method done within Facebook Business Manager, and the latter is an integration through an e-commerce platform, such as Shopify or Shopify alternatives.
+The former is a sort of do-it-yourself method done within Facebook Business Manager, and the latter is integration through an e-commerce platform, such as Shopify or Shopify alternatives.
 Once you set it up, you must tag your products in your posts and stories.
 That way, your customers can tap on your pictures and go straight to your webshop.

 Influencer marketing allows brands to reach a wider audience in a more genuine way than traditional advertising ever could.
 Since their content is rooted in their personality, they build strong relationships with their followers, so their recommendations come off as friendly advice.